e3prom/miscsec/webclient-vlc-portscan/README.md

 ## Summary
-I started a little experiment after finding out that VLC for Windows when referencing resources with the 'file://' URI schema in playlist, is leveraging the operating-system's WebClient service.
-Under some particular conditions, the latter try to query files and directories properties via the WebDAV extension.
+I started a little experiment after finding out that VLC for Windows when referencing resources with the ```file://``` URI schema in playlist, is leveraging the operating-system's WebClient service.
+Under some particular conditions, the latter try to query files and directories properties via the Webclient's WebDAV extension.

 When a SMB share cannot be accessed (or doesn't exists), the WebDAV extension is trigged, targeting the referenced host.
-The WebDAV server could redirect the client using HTTP replies with the '301 Moved' method.
-The victim's client seemto blindly redirect to the location as pointed by the 'Location:' header field's value.
+The WebDAV server could later redirect the client using the '301 Moved' HTTP method.
+The victim's client seems to blindly redirect to (and honor) the location specified by the 'Location:' header field's value.
 The redirects could be leveraged to perform CSRF attacks and even basic TCP port scan (see Proof of Concept below).

 ## Proof of Concept (Experiment)
-I wrote a quick and dirty [PoC](nasty-webdav.py) simulating a WebDAV server.
+I wrote a quick and dirty [PoC](nasty-webdav-server.py) simulating a WebDAV server.
+The server can handle multiples connections, is listening by default on tcp/80 and can redirect the victims to a range of TCP ports of your choosing.
-The server can handle multiples connections, is listening by default on tcp/80 and can redirect the victim to a range of TCP ports of your choosing.
-This PoC could be used to abuse the WebDAV client in various way, and can also lead the victim in performing a basic TCP scan.
-By observing returns from the client, you can infer which ports is filtered outbound.
+This PoC could be used to abuse the WebDAV client in various ways, and can also lead the victims in performing a basic TCP scan.
+By observing the connections attempts, you can infer which ports is filtered outbound and which are not.

-You can find a few additional files to demonstrate the issue with VLC.
-At this time of witting, it does affect all version of the software, including the latest development version.
-By opening the "malicious" playlist, the victim's will query the WebDAV server (don't forget to point the resource to your IP address), and it will redirect the client to target you specify in the 'self.target' variable (see below for full instructions).
+You can find on this repository, a few additional files to demonstrate the issue with VLC.
+At this time of writing, it does affect all version of the software, including the latest development version.
+By opening the "malicious" playlist, the victim's will query the WebDAV server and will get redirected.

-Step to reproduce (VLC):
+Step to reproduce with VLC:
  1. Edit [nasty-webdav-server.py](nasty-webdav-server.py):
     * ```self.target``` To point to your target IP address, where to observe connections attempts from the victim(s) (could point to your WebDAV